sbaglivi/NotebookAgent/README.md

 # NotebookAgent

+In order to fix some issues, I think I need to refactor some key systems in the application.
+I think the whole notebook state, including cell changes, execution status etc should probably live in a centralized spot (what right now is the notebook manager).
+Right now I have another project with a deadline that I want to work on, so I'll probably come back to this when I have more time.
+Second to last commit should have completions and hover working correctly through the LSP on new code cells, but they weren't properly using the context from earlier cells because apparently pyright does not fully support the LSP specification for notebooks.

 ## Todo
 - fix LLM output rendering, use marked to convert to HTML
 - improve how notebook context is formatted for LLM queries